UmeshDhakal22/NER_test/README.md

 python api.py
 ```

+The API will start running on `http://localhost:8000`.

-Then enter the text you want to analyze when prompted.
+You can then make POST requests to `http://localhost:8000/analyze` with a JSON payload containing the text you want to analyze.

 The system will identify:
 - Exact location matches from your places list
 - Location types from your types list
 - Locations detected by the NER model